cabforum/netsec/docs/NSR.md

 These policies and procedures SHOULD apply to Security Support Systems.

-Effective April 15, 2026, these policies and procedures MUST apply to Security Support Systems.
+Effective 15-Apr-2026, these policies and procedures MUST apply to Security Support Systems.

 #### 4.2 Intrusion Detection and Prevention